smartworkz-kyriacos/sagemaker-studio-workshop/content/introduction/lab-1.1-studio-on-boarding.md

 You are now ready for the challenge!

-You can navigate to the folder migration_challenge_keras_image and open the first notebook by double clicking on the SageMaker Instructions.ipynb notebook.
+You can navigate to the folder migration_challenge_keras_i_age and open te first noebook by double_ clicking on the SageMaker Instructions.ipynb notebook.

 ![](https://static.us-east-1.prod.workshops.aws/public/38e35409-78ba-461d-9d90-2d96bfd20791/static/images/sagemaker101/notebook5.png)